DUI Car Insurance in New York

 Best Cheap DUI Car Insurance Companies

-Progressive stands out as both the cheapest car insurance and best overall car insurance provider for New York drivers with DUI convictions, according to MoneyGeek's analysis.
-This rare combination makes Progressive an easy choice for drivers seeking maximum value.
+Progressive is the cheapest and best overall car insurance option for New York drivers with DUI convictions, according to MoneyGeek's analysis.
+That combination makes Progressive a clear choice for drivers seeking maximum value.

-You'll save $112 per month with Progressive's $65 rate compared to the state average of $177 for DUI drivers.
-That translates to about $1,344 in annual savings, providing real financial relief when you're already dealing with higher insurance costs.
+At $65 per month, Progressive costs $112 less than the state average of $177 for DUI drivers.
+That's about $1,344 in annual savings, which provides real financial relief when you're already dealing with higher insurance costs.

-Progressive earns its 4.9 out of 5 MoneyGeek score by combining that affordable $65 monthly rate with strong customer experience and comprehensive coverage options.
-The scoring system weighs affordability (60%), customer experience (30%) and coverage options (10%), showing Progressive excels across all categories that matter most to drivers.
+Progressive earns a 4.9 out of 5 MoneyGeek score by combining that $65 monthly rate with strong customer service and comprehensive coverage options.
+MoneyGeek's scoring weights affordability at 60%, customer experience at 30% and coverage options at 10%, showing Progressive excels across all three categories.

 Progressive4.9$65